Sensitivity of neutron drip lines and neutron star properties to the symmetry energy: LIQUID DROP MODEL AND THE NEUTRON STAR CRUST

 Table\,\ref{tb:rhotsvl} shows the numerical values for parameters in Eq.\,\eqref{eq:rhotsvl}.
 The negative sign for $\zeta$, as expected, indicates that there is a anti-correlation between $\rho_t$ and $L$ which was observed in Ref.\,\cite{lim2019moi}.
 It is interesting that $S_v$ has the positive correlation however $L$ is anti-correlated with $\rho_t$ even though $S_v$ and $L$ are strongly correlated as can be seen in Fig.\,\ref{fig:crust}.
-The is caused by the core-crust boundary takes place around $1/2\rho_0$ and the pressure mostly is dominated by the relation $p_t \sim \frac{L}{3}\rho_t$ as mentioned in the previous paragraph.
+This is because the pressure at the core–crust boundary is largely determined by the relation $p_t \sim \frac{L}{3}\rho)_t$.
+Since the proton fraction near the transition density is only about $3\%$, the pressure is dominated by neutrons.

 The radius of a $1.4\,\msun$ neutron star increases as $S_v$ decreases and $L$ is kept fixed.
 If the symmetry energy is large, then beta-equilibrium nuclear matter will tend to have a larger proton fraction, which will result in a reduced overall pressure and neutron star radius.
 On the other hand, increasing $L$ at fixed symmetry energy $S_v$ increases the pressure and the overall neutron star radius.
 The crust thickness of a $1.4~\msun$ neutron star increases as $L$ increases.
-The crust thickness is defined as the difference between the whole radius and core radius where the core crust transition happens.
+The crust thickness is defined as the difference between the whole radius and core radius where the core-crust transition happens.
 Even if the transition density decreases as $L$ increases, the total radius increases faster than the core radius, and therefore the crust thickness increases in general.
 The correlation between $S_v$ and the crust thickness, however, is very weak due to competing effects in the energy density functional for $S_v$.
 The crust thickness from the present analysis is in the range $0.7\,\text{km} < \Delta R < 1.0\,\text{km}$.